-Behavioral and psychological changes:
+Behavioral and Psychological Changes

 Benztropine may impair mental and physical abilities.
 It can also cause impairment of vision, including blurring effects that can cast a high risk when performing potentially hazardous tasks such as operating machinery or driving.
 Using benztropine for treating extrapyramidal disorders in psychotic patients may exaggerate the psychotic symptoms and behavioral changes.
-Thus, it should be contraindicated for such cases since anti parkinsonism drugs, including benztropine, can lead to toxic psychosis.
+Thus, it should be contraindicated for such cases since anti-parkinsonian drugs, including benztropine, can lead to toxic psychosis.
 Besides, benztropine can cause visual hallucinations as well as mental confusion associated with higher patient susceptibility or relatively higher dosage.
 Also, it can intensify the symptoms of dementia, so it should be contraindicated in dementia patients.

-Effects on geriatric population:
+Effects on Geriatric Population

-Myasthenia Gravis and Autonomic Neuropathy:
+Myasthenia Gravis and Autonomic Neuropathy

 The anticholinergic effects of benztropine cause muscle weakness as it competes with acetylcholine at the neuromuscular junction (NMJ).
 Thus, benztropine, like other anticholinergic drugs, should be avoided in patients diagnosed with myasthenia gravis as well as autonomic neuropathy.
 If the patient starts to feel stiffness in the neck, followed by sudden relaxation, it is regarded as a sign indicating that the need to adjust the benztropine dose.

-Alcoholism and Hyperthermia:
+Alcoholism and Hyperthermia

 The similar structure and function between benztropine and atropine as anticholinergic agents can cause anhydrosis.
 The administration of benztropine in individual patients should be slow and under extreme caution.
 For instance, giving benztropine to chronic patients, and those with hyperthermia, alcoholism, who perform manual labor in a hot environment, and patients taking other atropine-like medications in relatively warm weather requires extreme caution.
 Common signs for anhydrosis induced by benztropine are a disturbance in sweating and the development of hyperthermia.

 In general, anticholinergic drugs, including benztropine, usually cause dryness in the eyes.
 Thus, patients that typically wear contact lenses may feel discomfort.
-Consequently, users of the medication should apply lubricant eye drops (lubricant tears) before using contact lenses to relieve the dryness.
+Consequently, users of the medication should apply lubricant eye drops (artificial tears) before using contact lenses to relieve the dryness.
 If the eye dryness is severe, patients should avoid contact lens use during benztropine treatment.

-Infants and Children:
+Infants and Children

 Usually, pediatric patients are relatively more sensitive to anticholinergic agents.
 Therefore, benztropine is contraindicated in children under the age of three years, infants, and neonates.

 There are not enough studies in the literature that define the exact effects of benztropine on human breastfeeding since it is unknown whether it is excreted in human milk.
 Moreover, atropine (which is structurally similar to benztropine) has little to no effect on human breastfeeding as a general.
-However, certain studies of antimuscarinic drugs, in general, proved that they harm animal breastfeeding since they reduced the level of serum prolactin in the experimental animals.
+However, certain studies of antimuscarinic drugs, in general, proved that they harm animal breastfeeding since they reduced the concentration of serum prolactin in the experimental animals.
 Consequently, it is safe to contraindicate benztropine during breastfeeding as a cautionary measure.